benjaminwwong/novum/supplementary/mind.md

 Money
 Cut of the Business
 Technology

+"Are you certain that hiring a human is the best option?
+I've never met one before, but they have a reputation for being rather foolish do they not?"
+"They can be quite reckless, but despite their rough edges they can be surprisingly resilient to change and quite daring."

 #### Dialogue
 The crew speculates what the Zar is going to do with the ore.